xilingdc/3110ProjectRisk/readme.txt

 	- Enable ability to load custom maps

 Issues:
-	- The executable jar file does not open the game if you just click it, an error message pops up saying it's unable to read/recognize it.
+	- The executable jar file for some does not open the game due to the Image reader.
+If it does does open up, the jar makes the map a little bigger and you need to 		  fullscreen to see the whole map.
 	  The program works as it should if ran in IntelliJ
 	- For the test file, model needs a view in order to do all of its funcitonalilty, so the user/TA must input the number of players when they run the test class and go                 through the JOptionPane for the different tests hitting ok or entering the nuber of players (TA should try it with 3 players, passTest is adjusted for that number since           the test class itself can not set the number of players).